Benjamin Waterhouse

-Benjamin Waterhouse (March 4, 1754, Newport, Colony of Rhode Island and Providence Plantations – October 2, 1846, Cambridge, Massachusetts) was a physician, co-founder and professor of Harvard Medical School.
+Benjamin Waterhouse (March 4, 1754 – October 2, 1846) was a physician, co-founder and professor of Harvard Medical School.
 He is most well known for being the first doctor to test the smallpox vaccine in the United States, which he carried out on his own family.

 Biography

 Early life

 Waterhouse was born into a Quaker family, although he never adopted the religion as his own.
 His parents were Timothy Waterhouse, a chair maker who also served on the Governor's Council, and Hannah Waterhouse.
 Born and raised in Rhode Island, his medical career began at age 16, when he apprenticed for a doctor in his hometown.
 At age 21, he left the United States to study medicine in Europe at several notable institutions, such as with Dr. John Fothergill in London, England.
 He was also educated in Edinburgh at the University of Edinburgh Medical School.
-He matriculated October 28, 1778 at Leiden University in The Netherlands and received at the same University his medical degree April 19, 1780.
+He matriculated on October 28, 1778, at Leiden University in The Netherlands and received at the same University his medical degree April 19, 1780.
 The title description of his thesis is Dissertatio medica De sympathia partium corporis humani, ejusque, in explicandis et curandis morbis necessaria consideratione.
 This translates to "On the sympathy of the parts of the human body and its necessary consideration in explaining and treating diseases."
 The thesis was dedicated to John Fothergill, M.D., "inspirer of my studies."

 While living in the Netherlands, Waterhouse roomed with future US President John Adams.